rancher-sandbox/rancher-ai-llm-mock/README.md

 # llm-mock

-A mock server for Large Language Model (LLM) APIs, supporting OpenAI, Ollama, and Gemini endpoints.
+A mock server for Large Language Model (LLM) APIs, supporting OpenAI, Ollama, Gemini and AWS Bedrock endpoints.
 Useful for testing and development without relying on actual LLM services.

 ## Installation